A strip steak marinated in garlic, brown sugar, oyster sauce, and more, this Vietnamese Steak is a deliciously balanced mix of sweet and savory notes.

 Instructions

-- Preheat your oven to 450 degrees Fahrenheit and place a cast iron skillet inside.
+- Preheat your oven to 450 degrees Fahrenheit (230°C) and place a cast iron skillet inside.
 Open your windows and turn on the fan for ventilation.
 Once the oven is preheated, carefully transfer the hot pan to a stove-top burner and set the heat to medium.

 Nutrition